 P.S. the Chinese word for Bu Chi Chun made me and my sister giggle a little as it almost sounded like a Cantonese slang!

 Passionfruit Green Tea with Boba & Coconut Jelly (£4.90)

 Last but not least, we’ve also tried out a fruit tea and went with the Passionfruit Green Tea with Boba & Coconut Jelly.
 The drink was perfectly refreshing, very tropical and fruity, and got a nice syrupy touch of sweetness.
 The tea wasn’t too overpowering and the coconut jelly paired very well with it.
 It’s an especially lovely drink for the summer months!

 Food Review Summary

 All in all, True Dan serves up decent boba by London standards but it’s, unfortunately, definitely not up to par as their Asian counterparts.
 Whilst not bad, I personally feel slightly disappointed because I had high expectations for it and know how good it can be.
-If you are looking for good quality brown sugar boba milk, I’d recommend The Alley and The Whale Tea where both remain London’s best boba spots.
+Interestingly enough, perhaps the tea offerings at True Dan London are a bit better than the signature brown sugar boba milk.
+Anyhow, if you are looking for good quality brown sugar boba milk, I’d recommend The Alley and The Whale Tea where both remain London’s best boba spots.

 Nearest station: Russell Square